0xa1a1aa/PNPT_notes/01 - Practical Ethical Hacking/11 - Attacking Active Directory - Initial Attack Vectors/02 - LLMNR Poisoning Overview.md

 **Responder**
 https://github.com/SpiderLabs/Responder

+- Responder will impersonate services using LLMNR, NBT-NS, mDNS, WPAD protocols, capturing credentials (usually NTLMv2 Challenge/Response) when a user attempts to authenticate against the spoofed services.
+- Attempts can be made to downgrade to NetNTLMv1 or disable ESS for easier credential cracking.

 >[!Note]
 >A good time of the day to launch a LLMNR poisoning attack is early in the morning or after lunch, when people login into their computers.